Urban Alert

 Shared decision-making gives communities agency, allowing residents to influence what gets prioritised and addressed.

-Early user testing surfaces critical usability gaps, especially around navigation and visual clarity, guiding more effective refinements.
+Early user testing reveals critical usability gaps, especially around navigation and visual clarity, guiding more effective refinements.

 Lowering effort increases participation, particularly for everyday civic actions that need to happen quickly and in real-world contexts.